 One of the consequences of a DUI/DWI arrest and other traffic violations in California is that you can lose your driver's license.
 If charged with driving under the influence, you need to act quickly to prevent your driver's license from being suspended.
-You have 10 days from your DUI arrest to request an administrative hearing with the California Department of Motor Vehicles.
+You only have 10 days from your DUI arrest to request an administrative hearing with the California Department of Motor Vehicles.
+The suspension of your license will be stayed until after the outcome of the hearing, which is often times does not take place until months after your arrest.
 DMV hearings are independent of criminal court proceedings for the actual DUI.

-Depending on the DUI charges you face, failure to request a DMV hearing will result in the loss of your license from four months to up to a year or more, seriously affecting your job and ability to care for your family.
-If you fail to obtain a hearing in time, one may still be arranged under certain circumstances.
+When you are facing DUI charges, failure to request a DMV hearing will result in the automatic loss of your driver’s license from four months to up to a year, seriously affecting your job and ability to care for your family.
+DUI administrative suspensions go into effect 30 days after your arrest.
+Under certain circumstances, if you fail to request a hearing within 10 days, one may still be arranged.

 The San Rafael based Law Office of John Stanko, Inc. represents people in front hearing officers at the California Department of Motor Vehicles offices throughout the San Francisco Bay Area on a variety of driver's license issues.